 1. LESS STRESS ON THE LUMBAR SPINE

-One of the biggest benefits of the Open Trap Bar is it allows for a more upright torso position than conventional deadlifts, thereby reducing strain and stress on your lumbar spine.
+One of the biggest benefits of the Open Trap Bar is that it allows for a more upright torso than conventional deadlifts, thereby reducing strain and stress on your lumbar spine.
 With a trap bar deadlift, the weight is closer to the midline.
-This makes the bar great for people who want to still perform a deadlift-like pull but reduce the demand on their lower back, either due to pain, injury, or the desire to mix up training.
+This makes the bar great for people who want to still perform a deadlift-like pull but reduce the demand on their lower back, due to pain, injury, or the desire to mix up training.
 This can help you build more back strength before (or in addition to) tackling a straight bar deadlift.
 The Open Trap Bar can also be an alternative for back squats; work your legs without loading the spine from the top.

 2. IMPROVES YOUR DEADLIFTS